verasls/MSc_dissertation/lit_review_quotes.md

 - An important challenge regarding the use of accelerometers to measure physical activity lies in the interpretation of the signals provided by the devices, which need to be translated into measurements with biological and/or behavioral meaning.
 In this context, several calibration studies have been performed [4].
 There are important methodological differences in calibration studies (e.g. sample sizes and characteristics, physical activity protocols and statistical approaches), which might influence the results of such studies.
 Accordingly, the accelerometer signal, which is one of the main variables analysed in these studies is not the same across studies.
 **Mendes MA.
 Gait Posture.
 2018;61:98-110.**

-- Direct comparison between count values from different accelerometer brands is limited, mainly because manufacturers use different undisclosed algorithms to define the acceleration outputs
+- Direct comparison between count values from different accelerometer brands is limited, mainly because manufacturers use different undisclosed algorithms to define the acceleration outputs.
 **Mendes MA.
 Gait Posture.
 2018;61:98-110.**

 - Table 1 indicates that most studies (15) placed the accelerometer on the waist of the participants, but it was also tested on other parts of the body (low back, wrist, foot, chest, waist, thigh and ankle).